F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Example Declarations
 ====================
-This section contains example Telemetry Streaming declarations.
+This section contains example F5 BIG-IP Telemetry Streaming declarations.
 Use the index on the right to go directly to a specific declaration.

 Base Declaration